dnsimple/dnsimple-support/content/articles/faq-ssl-certificates.markdown

 1.  #### How long does it take to issue an SSL certificate?

     In general, issuing a new SSL certificate can take from a few minutes to a few hours.
 However, [the time frame depends on many factors](/articles/how-long-to-issue-ssl-certificate).

+1.  #### Does renewing a certificate update the one I have installed?

+    No. After renewing or purchasing a new certificate you will need to install the updated files on your server(s).
+It is possible to automate this using [webhooks and our api](https://developer.dnsimple.com) but we do not have access to your systems to update your certificates for you.
 </div>